mpv-player/mpv/DOCS/man/vo.rst

                      things like softsubbed ASS signs to match the video colors, but may cause SRT subtitles or similar to look slightly off.

+    ``blend-subtitles-res=<display|video>``
+        The resolution at which subtitles get drawn if ``blend-subtitles`` is enabled (default: display).
+In the absence of ``blend-subtitles``, subtitles are always drawn at the window's size, together with the OSD.

+        display
+            Subs are drawn directly at the window's size. video
+            Subs are drawn at the video's native resolution, and scaled along with the video.

     ``alpha=<blend|yes|no>``
         Decides what to do if the input has an alpha component (default: blend).